bldrums/one-click-hugo-cms/site/content/_index.md

   heading: What we offer
   text: We offer nothing.
 products:
-  - image: /img/illustrations-coffee-gear.svg
+  - image: img/1605264286236.jpeg
     text: We offer a small nothings, but a carefully curated selection of whimsicals and tools for opening sardine tins on which the ring-pull has broken off... but these tools don't work anyway...
 So just put down that sardine tin... give up, it's no use.
 You should have been more careful with the ring-pull in the first place.
-  - image: img/illustrations-coffee.svg
+  - image: img/1605098142525.jpeg
+    text: >-
+      Just what every master drummer needs.
+Earplugs for each member of your household to wear so you can practice in peace.

-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+      We sell green ones too!!!
+That are sourced directly from independent farmers and farm cooperatives.
 Check our post or contact us directly for current availability.
 values:
   heading: "#some stuff... what's all this read more non-snseon?"
   text: Coffee is an amazing part of human culture but it has a dark side too –